jpravetz/node-datatable/README.md

 #### Parameters ####

-- ```requestQuery```: An object containing the properties set by the client-side datatable library as defined in [Parameters sent to the server](http://datatables.net/usage/server-side).
+- ```requestQuery```: An object containing the properties set by the client-side DataTables library as defined in [sent parameters](https://www.datatables.net/manual/server-side#Sent-parameters).

 #### Returns #####